 However, there are a few bright spots as the team heads down the finishing stretch of the regular season.
 Rookie Jamar Chaney has filled in nicely for Stewart Bradley at middle linebacker so far, forcing a critical fumble on Mario Manningham yesterday that led to one of Jeremy Maclin's two touchdowns.
 Juqua Parker and Darryl Tapp have more than adequately filled the hole left by Brandon Graham, combining for eight sacks so far this season.

 Now, the question remains, how to replace Nate Allen?
 Sean McDermott has already confirmed that seventh-round pick Kurt Coleman will be the starter for the remainder of the season.
 However, that leaves the defense with only three safeties, and while Colt Anderson has been an absolute beast on special teams, he didn't show much when on the field in seven-DB sets yesterday.

 Could Allen's vacated roster spot be filled by someone on the practice squad?
 Don't count on it.
 The only secondary help the Eagles have there is ex-Cowboy cornerback Jamar Wall, and there are already six active CBs on the roster thanks to the recent acquisition of ex-Giant Brandon Hughes.
 No, the Eagles need a veteran presence to counteract the inexperience of their two rookies.
-Ex-Eagles Macho Harris, Quintin Demps, have already been snapped up by the Redskins, Texans and Rams, respectively, so that leaves slim pickings in the free agent market.
+Ex-Eagles Macho Harris, Quintin Demps, and Michael Lewis have already been snapped up by the Redskins, Texans and Rams, respectively, so that leaves slim pickings in the free agent market.
 The Eagles worked out four-year veteran Jamaal Fudge earlier this season though, and he remains an available option.
 Who do you think the front office should target?